-Due to the amount of time between print runs, it can be impossible for new players to buy expansions in release order.
-But The Lord of the Rings: The Card Game has a lot of content to choose from; is it really necessary to play each expansion in order?
-New players often find themselves wanting to buy expansions based on current availability, or even to cherry-pick expansions based on the player cards.
+Unfortunately, due to the amount of time between print runs, it can sometimes be impractical to buy expansions in order.
+New players often find themselves wanting to buy expansions based on current availability, or even to cherry-pick them based on their own personal preferences.

 What would make a good second purchase after the Core Set?
 Are modern quests too hard with a small card pool?

-I answer these sorts of questions in Path Less Traveled by playing some of the newer quests as if I were starting out fresh, with nothing but a single Core Set and a modern expansion.
+I answer these sorts of questions in my Path Less Traveled series by playing some of the newer quests as if I were starting out fresh, with nothing but a single Core Set and a modern expansion.